ConfettiFX/The-Forge/README.md

 ![VRS](Screenshots/UT%2015a/debug_vs_original3.jpg)

-UI description:
-- Toggle VRS – enable/disable VRS
-- Draw Cubes – enable/disable dynamic objects in the scene
-- Toggle Debug View – shows auto-generated VRS map if VRS is enabled
+Example 15a_VisibilityBufferOIT now has an additional option to toggle VRS - "Enable Variable Rate Shading" The Debug view can now be toggled with the "Draw Debug Targets" option.
+This shows the auto-generated VRS map if VRS is enabled.
-- Blur kernel Size – change blur kernel size of the blur applied to the background image to highlight performance benefits of the solution by making fragment shader heavy enough.

 Limitations:
 	Relies on programmable sample locations support – not widely supported on Android devices.